Bristol County, Rhode Island Property Taxes

 Assessment notices:

-Assessment notices are sent in the spring each year.
-They’ll typically reach your mailbox by the middle of May.
 Each property owner receives an assessment notice that contains both the market value and assessed value, along with an estimate of your property tax bill.
-By providing insights into how assessed and market values are determined, this section helps property owners navigate their tax responsibilities and understand the valuation processes affecting their property taxes in Bristol County.
-For example, the median tax bill in Bristol County is $6,640, with tax bills ranging significantly across the county.
-Barrington has the highest median home price at $437,000.
+The median tax bill in Bristol County is $6,320, compared with the national median property tax bill of $2,400.
+Tax bills range significantly across the county, with Bristol at $5,184 and Barrington at $9,234.
+Barrington also has the highest median home price at $626,000.

 Property Tax Assessment Values Across Bristol County, Rhode Island